-Built into the side of an enormous cliff in Wulingyuan area of Zhangjiajie National Park, the Bailong Elevator is the world’s tallest outdoor elevator, at 326 meters.
+Built into the side of an enormous cliff in the Wulingyuan area of Zhangjiajie National Park, the Bailong Elevator is the world’s tallest outdoor elevator, at 326 meters.
 In Chinese bai means “hundred” and long means “dragons,” so the name of the elevator really means “Hundred Dragons Elevator".

 - Location: Wulingyuan area, Zhangjiajie, Hunan Province, China

 - Hours of Operation: 09:00-18:00

 - Ticket Price: 72 CNY (about 10.22$) for a single trip, 144 CNY (about 20.44$) for a round-trip

 Bailing Elevator is built in Zhangjiajie National Forest Park, Zhangjiajie, central China's Hunan province.
 It is also called “Avatar Mountains Elevator” for the reason that it offers views of the famous Hallelujah Mountain from the movie Avatar.